 External activities - Media Business and Innovation Consultant

-Before Merlin he worked with Katrina Wood of the Media Xchange, a leading global media consulting firm with offices in London and Los Angeles.
+Before Merlin (see above) he worked with Katrina Wood of the Media Xchange, a leading global media consulting firm with offices in London and Los Angeles.
 Media Xchange's many clients include top-tier media companies in Europe and the United States including commercial and public television broadcasters, major international production companies, government agencies, trade associations and many leading freelance professionals.
 His work included strategic planning work for Media Xchange's future business directions.

 Going further back, Peter's film business consultancy work for Michael Kuhn and Nik Powell at the National Film and Television School in 2003-2006 included drafting and coordinating successful applications for funding, including two new diplomas in Digital Post Production and Special Effects, and Screen Academy status.